 No matter how much its drilled into our heads, there are still people foolish enough to think it is OK to continue using a handheld device – like a smartphone – while behind the wheel.

-Bluetooth technology lets us answer calls and change the music without looking away from the road or taking our hands off the wheel.
+wireless technology lets us answer calls and change the music without looking away from the road or taking our hands off the wheel.

 The future of road safety